Hays, Kansas: Government

 Hays is a city of the second class with a commission-manager form of government, which it adopted in 1919.
-The city commission consists of five commissioners elected at-large every two years.
-The commission meets on the second and fourth Thursday of each month.
+The city commission consists of five commissioners, with at-large elections occurring every two years.
+The commission meets on the second and fourth Thursdays of each month.
 One commissioner serves as mayor, presiding over commission meetings and representing the city at ceremonial events.
 The city manager is hired by the commission and is responsible for advising the commission, enforcing its policies, administering city employees, and preparing a proposed city budget.

 As the county seat, Hays is the administrative center of Ellis County.
 The county courthouse is located downtown, and all departments of the county government base their operations in the city.

 Hays lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 40th district of the Kansas Senate and the 111th district of the Kansas House of Representatives.